song-wensong/insert-anything/README.md

 1. **Sketch**: Draw a mask directly in the ComfyUI interface.
 2. **Upload**: Upload an external image file as a mask.

+### 🔷 For Nunchaku(10 VRAM)
+We also provide a Nunchaku version of ComfyUI.
+You just need to follow the instructions above and replace the file names with those of the Nunchaku version (`ComfyUI_Nunchaku_InsertAnything`) .
 ## 💡 Tips

 🔷  To run mask-prompt examples, you may need to obtain the corresponding masks.
 You can choose to use [Grounded SAM](https://github.com/IDEA-Research/Grounded-Segment-Anything) or the draw_mask script provided by us